CN EcoConnexions – From the Ground Up

 Tree Canada is a not-for-profit charitable organization established to encourage Canadians to plant and care for trees in urban and rural environments.
 Tree Canada engages Canadian companies, government agencies and individuals to support the planting of trees, the greening of schoolyards, and other efforts to sensitize Canadians to the benefits of planting and maintaining trees.
-To date, almost 80 million trees have been planted, 540 schoolyards have been greened, and Tree Canada has helped organize nine national urban forest conferences.
+Since 1992, more than 80 million trees have been planted, over 580 schoolyards have been greened, and Tree Canada has helped organize eleven national urban forest conferences.
+The next Canadian Urban Forest Conference will take place in Laval, QC in 2016.
 More information about Tree Canada is available at www.treecanada.ca.

 About Communities in Bloom

 Communities in Bloom is a Canadian non-profit organization committed to fostering civic pride, environmental responsibility and beautification through community involvement and the challenge of a national program, with focus on the enhancement of green spaces.
 The pride, sense of community and feeling of accomplishment generated through participation are visible in communities across Canada.
-For more information about Communities in Bloom, visit www.communitiesinbloom.ca.
+The 2017 Symposium and Awards will be held in Ottawa-Gatineau, National Capital Region from September 13 – 16, 2017.
+For more information about the Communities in Bloom program, visit www.communitiesinbloom.ca.

 Nuria Pérez de León

 Manager Community Partnerships and Events